Archive for the 'Technology' Category

 The first session I attended was hosted by Jeff Bradbury.
 He had educators engaged, and involved throughout his session on imovie.
 After a brief introduction, he got us working right away in small groups on a film project.
 Within 45 minutes, educators who hadn’t necessarily worked with each other before, or with imovie, were able to produce projects.He connected this session to how you can have students, and or teachers develop back to school videos for the upcoming school year.

-During the second session, I caught up with my tweeps Danielle Hartman, Dana Sirotiak, and Celese Nolan.
+During the second session, I caught up with my tweeps Danielle Hartman, and Dana Sirotiak.
 Normally, we are only able to collaborate through twitter, so this gave us a chance to share best practices for student engagement.
 I think I learned about 20 new apps for my ipad!

 At lunch I was able to catch up with Jeff Bradbury, and learn about how teachercast.net has grown.
 He shared with me his recent experiences at ISTE12, and his pod cast project.
 I highly recommend to follow him on twitter, and to stay tuned to his podcasts!